-Library Center: Children look at books and learn book handling skills.
+Library Center: In this center, children look at books and learn book handling skills.
 They can get new ideas, develop new interests, and begin to recognize letters and some words as they develop an understanding of the concept of print.
 Children who enter kindergarten with a larger vocabulary have an easier time learning to read.